MatsFangohr/grambulate-rust/README.md

 ## Implementation

+If the MathJax doesn't render, try [viewing the README on GitHub](https://github.com/MatsFangohr/grambulate-rust).

 To grambulate two numbers $a$ and $b$ to a solution $c$, we must find the coordinates $c'$ of the solution, for which we must first determine the coordinates of $a$ and $b$ ($a'$ and $b'$) on the spiral.

 To do so, we can calculate the 'rings' $r_a$ and $r_b$ the numbers are in with the formula